Anti-American caricatures in Nazi Germany: Roosevelt as a gangster

 Roosevelt was often depicted in Nazi propaganda caricatures as a gangster.
 One cartoon entitled 'Al Capone's best pupil' shows Roosevelt thanking Capone for his assistance and to let him know if there is anything he can do for him.
 Here, the Nazi's play on the theme that America was politically corrupt.
 This cartoon appeared in Lustige Blätter, a weekly magazine, discussed earlier in this article.
 Another cartoon shows Roosevelt in an electric chair and states that 'the gangster president' is in the president chair where he belongs.
 This image was featured on the cover of Kladderadatsch.

 Other Nazi propaganda caricatures

 There are several other themes which do not necessarily fit into a particular category that were used by Nazi propagandists against America and Roosevelt.
 One shows a loud, steam-blowing train named "Roosevelt" and reads 'Well, Stalin, if noise were power the machine wouldn't be bad!'
 This was used to represent the regular Nazi theme that Americans were all talk and were big mouths that did not follow through on what they said.
 Another cartoon shows Roosevelt's failure in his New Deal.
 He is using his crutches to collect new military bases in Iceland and the Azores.
 This shows how Roosevelt is trying to find new ways to support himself after his previous plan had failed.
 Both of these images appeared on the cover of German weekly magazine Fliegende Blätter.
-The magazine reached a maximum circulation of around 95,000 copies by 1895, reaching many Germans so the Nazi party could diffuse its message.